 10. Shop Your List While Skipping The Lines (And Stores)

 This is my absolute favorite way to make keto meal planning easier.
 I skip the lines and stores altogether!
 Instead of driving to all of my local stores, I simply hop online and order my groceries.
 They're delivered straight to my doorstep.

 Here's a little bit more information about my favorite online grocery suppliers:

-- How I saved over $1000 on keto ingredients with Thrive Market
+- How I saved over $1000 on paleo keto food

 - How to buy keto-friendly grass-fed meat online